-David Thompson (department head), Hongmei Yu (program director)
+David Thompson (department head), Gereon Kopf (program director)

 Asian Studies is an interdisciplinary field that studies the cultures and peoples of Asia.
 Asian studies provides a theoretical framework that addresses the particular historical context in which European modernity defined Asia and against which Asian cultures defined themselves.
 The minor in Asian studies includes coursework in the study of culture, history, language, and religion, and it complements majors in a range of disciplines, including anthropology, economics, history, language and literature, philosophy, political science, religion, sociology, and others.
 Asian studies provides important cultural context for a wide range of careers in academics, business, government, and nongovernmental organizations.

 Required for a minor: 25 hours including CHIN 101, 102 and 201; two courses from the Asian studies core (from two different disciplines); one additional Asian studies elective (selected from the Asian studies core or electives approved by the Asian Studies Board); and AS 389 Directed Research, which serves as the capstone course.
 One course must be at the 300 level or above (not including AS 389).